Best Practices

 Input and Output Forms

-- Use parameterized SQL queries.
+- Use parameterized SQL queries to prevent SQL injection.

 Application Server

-no-cache
+Cache-Control: no-cache

 orno-store